What is Sleep Apnea? – Wesley Chapel, FL

 Sleep Apnea is a Condition Worth Treating

+So, exactly what is sleep apnea?
+The Wesley Chapel, FL sleep apnea dentist at Nelson Dental Sleep Medicine is here to help you make sense of this complex diagnosis and how a dentist can help.
 Sleep apnea is a condition that causes patients to stop breathing for ten or more seconds at a time during sleep.
 These apnea incidents may occur hundreds of times throughout the night when the brain fails to signal the body to inhale and exhale.
-There are two different common types of sleep apnea, including central sleep apnea (CSA), when blockage in the throat prevents oxygen from traveling through the airway, and obstructive sleep apnea (OSA), which is when airways become narrowed or blocked, minimizing oxygen flow to the rest of the body.
+There are two different common types of sleep apnea, including central sleep apnea (CSA), when the brain doesn't let the body know when to inhale & exhale, and obstructive sleep apnea (OSA), which is when airways become narrowed or blocked, minimizing oxygen flow to the rest of the body.
 Some patients may even experience a combination of the two types of sleep apnea.
 Unfortunately, the warning signs and symptoms of sleep apnea are so varied that the majority of people who suffer from any form of the condition (about 80%) go undiagnosed or misdiagnosed for years before receiving treatment.

 Why Choose Nelson Dental Sleep Medicine for Sleep Apnea Therapy?